 I don’t make this a deal breaker because it’s easy enough to use some Velcro and a few nails to store a vacuum hose.
 In this contest, vacuums without hose storage get a -1 score (negative one).

 The best cord storage winds the cord into the machine.
-Only one vacuum cleaner has retractable cord storage.
-(One guess: Yup, the VacMaster VWM510.)
+Only one VacMaster VF408 vacuum cleaner has retractable cord storage.
+That model didn’t make the Garage Vacuum list.
 The rest of the vacuums offer a rack to wind the cord.
 Or they don’t have a cord storage feature.

 It just grinds my gears when vacuum cleaners don’t have cord storage.
 Yes, I could create a Velcro wrap for the cord.
 But the lack of cord storage says to me, “This manufacturer is missing the basics.
 They don’t get what it’s like to use the machine they sell.”